mimblewimble/grin/doc/coinbase_maturity.md

 * An explicit transaction fee in the clear.
 * A signature, computed by taking the excess blinding value (the sum of all outputs plus the fee, minus the inputs) and using it as the private key.

 We can show the output is unspent by looking for the commitment in the current UTXO set.
+The UTXO set is authoritative; if the output exists in the UTXO set we know it has not yet been spent.
+If an output does not exist in the UTXO set we know it has either never existed, or that it previously existed and has been spent (we will not necessarily know which).

-And to prove ownership we need to be able to recreate the excess value to verify the transaction signature.
-We can _only_ do this if the transaction sums to zero _and_ we know both `v` and `r`.
+To prove ownership we can verify the transaction signature.
+We can _only_ have signed the transaction if the transaction sums to zero _and_ we know both `v` and `r`.

-All of this is to say that a regular transaction output can be uniquely identified by its commitment (and to prove we can spend it we need to know the constituent values of `r` and `v`).
+Knowing `v` and `r` we can uniquely identify the output (via its commitment) _and_ we can prove ownership of the output by validating the signature on the original coinbase transaction.

 Grin does not permit duplicate commitments to exist in the UTXO set at the same time.
 But once an output is spent it is removed from the UTXO set and a duplicate commitment can be added back into the UTXO set.